 - A representative of the public agency (local education agency), other than the child's teacher, who is qualified to provide or supervise the provision of special education

 - The child, if appropriate

-With the 2004 Reauthorization of the Individuals with Disabilities Education Improvement Act, or IDEA (P.L.
+With the 2004 Reauthorization of the Individuals with Disabilities Education Improvement Act, or IDEIA (P.L.
 108-446), parents now must be included as "members of any group that makes decisions on the educational placement of the child."
-IEP meetings must be held at least annually, but may be held more often if needed.
+IEP meetings must be held at least once annually, but may be held more often if needed.
 Parents may request a review or revision of the IEP at any time.
-While teachers and school personnel may come prepared for the meeting with an outline of goals and objectives, the IEP is not complete until it has been thoroughly discussed and all parties agree to the written document.
+While teachers and school personnel may come prepared for the meeting with an outline of goals and objectives, the IEP is not complete until it has been thoroughly discussed and all parties agree to the terms of the written document.

 Parents are entitled to participate in the IEP meeting as equal participants with suggestions and opinions regarding their child's education.
 They may bring a list of suggested goals and objectives as well as additional information that may be pertinent to the IEP meeting.

 The local education agency (LEA) must attempt to schedule the IEP meeting at a time and place agreeable to both school staff and parents.
 School districts must notify parents in a timely manner so that they will have an opportunity to attend.
 The notification must indicate the purpose of the meeting (i.e., to discuss transition services, behavior problems interfering with learning, academic growth).